huggingface/blog/safecoder-vs-closed-models.md

 Lastly, just like [HuggingChat](https://huggingface.co/chat/), SafeCoder will introduce new state-of-the-art models over time, giving you a seamless upgrade path.

-Unfortunately, closed-source services don't share information about the underlying models and their capabilities.
+Unfortunately, closed-source code assistant services don't share information about the underlying models, their capabilities and their training data.

 ## Transparency